New Kensington police say man evicted from sober home oinked at them, growled at police dog

 Police charged Ronald Dominic Festa III, 29, with felony counts of taunting a police animal and contraband, and misdemeanor counts of trespass and possession of a controlled substance.

 Police said, when an officer yelled for Festa from the bottom of the steps, Festa began making an "oink" sound.
-The officer went upstairs and spoke with Festa, who the complaint says was being disrespectful and sarcastic, and began yelling obscenities and insults when another officer arrived.
+The officer went upstairs and spoke with Festa, who the complaint said was being disrespectful and sarcastic and began yelling obscenities and insults when another officer arrived.

 After Festa failed to collect any belongings to take with him, police said the officers escorted him off the property and warned he would be arrested for trespass if he came back.
 When Festa got into his vehicle to drive away, an officer asked if he had a license.
 Festa got out of the car and walked away.

-Police said a stamp bag of suspected drugs, with red ink labeled "Volcanos," was discovered when Festa was being uncuffed at the police department.
+Police said a stamp bag of suspected drugs, with red ink labeled "Volcanos," was discovered when Festa's handcuffs were being removed at the police department.

 Festa did not have an attorney listed in court records.